Unboxed-Software/solana-course/content/closing-accounts.md

 # Demo

-For this lesson’s demo, we’ll take a look at a program that initializes an account at a PDA associated with a user to store some state.
-Then, in sequential instructions, we’ll close the account and use a potential malicious user to refund the account.
-Once the account has been refunded, we’ll show what happens if the attacker tries to use the account again.
-Lastly, we’ll show how the `force_defund` instruction works to claim the lost account back.
+For this lesson’s demo, we’ll take a look at a simple example of a lottery program.
+The program will have two main instructions:
+- `enter_lottery`
+- `redeem_rewards_insecure`

+When a user calls `enter_lottery`, the program will initialize an account to store some state about the user's lottery entry.
+This isn't a real lottery program, so once a user has entered the lottery by calling this instruction, they can call the `redeem_rewards_insecure` instruction at any time.
+This instruction will mint the user an amount of Reward tokens proportional to the amount of time the user has been in the lottery.
+After minting the rewards, the program closes the user's lottery entry.

+The point of this is that once a user claims rewards, their lottery entry should be nullified.
+To showcase the vulnerability that closing accounts incorrectly can expose, we've written the program so that it currently closes the account without using Anchor.
+The testing script takes advantage of this vulnerability by calling the `redeem_rewards_insecure` instruction and refunding the lottery account before it can be garbage collected by the runtime.
+Because we don't use Anchor to close the account securely, this allows the user to repeatedly call `redeem_rewards_insecure` allowing them to claim more rewards than they are owed.

 ## 1. Setup